CAHLR/OATutor/README.md

 > [Sign-up for our mailinglist](https://forms.gle/9SedjDENmfhBM13v8)

 ## Paper
-To credit this library, please cite our CHI'23 paper:
+To credit this system, please cite our CHI'23 paper:

 Zachary A. Pardos, Matthew Tang, Ioannis Anastasopoulos, Shreya K. Sheel, and Ethan Zhang.
 2023.
 OATutor: An Open-source Adaptive Tutoring System and Curated Content Library for Learning Sciences Research.
 In *Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI '23)*.
 Association for Computing Machinery, New York, NY, USA, Article 416, 1–17. [https://doi.org/10.1145/3544548.3581574](https://doi.org/10.1145/3544548.3581574)
 ```